 I love adding a small spoonful of this to the sauce for my Rigatoni Primavera, it adds a nice pop when I want to change it up.

-Before serving, allow it to come to room temperature before serving.
+Before serving, allow it to come to room temperature before using.
 If it seems thick, stir in a little additional oil to help thin it a bit.

 How To Store Pesto